aiven/devportal/docs/products/kafka/howto/viewing-resetting-offset.rst

 Reset the offset of a consumer group
 '''''''''''''''''''''''''''''''''''''

-Resetting the consumer group offset might be needed when the topic parsing needs to start at a specific (non default) offset.
+You might want to reset the consumer group offset when the topic parsing needs to start at a specific (non default) offset.
 To reset the offset use the following command replacing:

 * ``demo-kafka.my-project.aivencloud.com:17072`` with the Aiven for Apache Kafka service URI